prateem/Carousel/README.md

 `CarouselAdapter`.
 Simply instantiate the Carousel in your activity or fragment, create the adapter, and attach it.
 Everything else is handled for you.

-Implementations of `CarouselAdapter` have a default / standard `ViewHolder` baked in, with a simple indeterminate loading circle for use if desired.
-If you are not interested in this pre-packaged ViewHolder, `onCreateViewHolder` and `onBindViewHolder` should be overridden by your custom implementation of the adapter.
+Implementations of `CarouselAdapter` have a default / standard `ViewHolder` baked in for use if desired - called `DefaultCarouselViewHolder`.
+It has a simple indeterminate loading circle .
+If you are not interested in this pre-packaged ViewHolder, `onCreateViewHolder` and `onBindViewHolder` should return and work with your own implementation of a `CarouselAdapter.CarouselViewHolder`.

 Currently active item indicators are also automatically created and kept in sync with the carousel's ViewPager.